 McGovern has woven into AmRest a culture rooted in the motto “Anything is possible.”
 It is clear the company got where it is today by truly believing and behaving in a manner consistent with that motto.

 Imagine going back to 1993 and sitting with Henry in that first little Pizza Hut in Wroclaw.
 If he had described then the AmRest of today how many people would have actually believed in his vision?
 When today they hear that he aspires to grow AmRest into one of the top 10 largest restaurant companies in the world, do they see that future for the company as clearly as they can trace it backwards from today?

 As Henry Ford once said, “Whether you think you can or can’t, you’re right”.

 Surround yourself with believers.
 Devil’s advocates and naysayers are much easier to find and much less useful than believers.

 Biggest take-away from the meeting?

-If you’re tracking which companies and executives in the global restaurant industry that are doing something special and are stand-outs, you’ll want to add McGovern and AmRest Holding’s to your short-list of ones to watch.
+If you’re tracking which companies and executives in the global restaurant industry that are doing something, you’ll want to add McGovern and AmRest Holding’s to your short-list of ones to watch.